argoproj-labs/training-material/getting-started/install.md

+Firstly, wait for Kubernetes to be ready:

+`until kubectl cluster-info; do sleep 3s; done`{{execute}}

-Argo is normally installed into a namespace named `argo`, so create that:
+Argo is normally installed into a namespace named `argo`, so lets create that:

 `kubectl create ns argo`{{execute}}

-Next, you can apply a quick-start manifest:
+Next, apply the quick-start manifest:

 `kubectl apply -n argo -f https://raw.githubusercontent.com/argoproj/argo-workflows/stable/manifests/quick-start-minimal.yaml`{{execute}}

+## What was installed?

-It will take about 1m for all components to become available.
-In the meantime, so lets look at what is installed.
+It will take about 1m for all deployments to become available.
+In the meantime, so lets look at what is installed while we wait.

 The workflow controller is responsible for running workflows.